mahee7788/mahee7788/README.md

 Cybersecurity: Building tools and strategies to safeguard digital systems.
 Data Science: Analyzing and visualizing data for actionable insights.

-🚀 Featured Project: Medical Chatbot:
+🚀 Featured Project:
+Currently working on Medical Chatbot:
 This project focuses on developing a robust and scalable medical chatbot designed to assist users with healthcare-related queries and provide personalized health advice.
 It leverages cutting-edge AI and NLP technologies, including models like GPT, BERT, and BioBERT, to process natural language inputs and offer accurate, context-aware responses.

 The chatbot integrates advanced machine learning frameworks such as TensorFlow and PyTorch to handle complex diagnostic and recommendation tasks.
 A dynamic front-end powered by React.js or Angular ensures seamless user interactions, while a secure and efficient back-end built with Python (using Flask or FastAPI) supports API integration and real-time communication.